This article on stress ruining your relationship was originally published in 2013.

 What can you do instead?
 Below are my favorite tips for getting me out of ‘ajfk;daueijf;dsk’ and into ‘ohm.’

-- GTFO…side, that is.
-Go outside, close your eyes, feel your feet pressing into the earth and take 5-10 deep breaths.
+- GTFO of your head.
+Stand up, close your eyes, and feel your feet pressing into the ground.
+Take 5-10 deep breaths.
 Visualize roots growing from the bottom of your feet into the earth, all the way to her core.
-Ideally you’ll do this barefoot, but if you’re a city-goer like me, do the best you can.
+Feel yourself being fully supported.
+Ideally you’ll do this barefoot and outside, but if you’re a city-goer like me, do the best you can.

 - Try tapping.
 Emotional freedom technique (EFT or tapping) is a favorite go-to practice for when life or a situation feels like it’s spinning out of control.
 You can read all about it here, but it helps you to first be present with whatever you are feeling and then release it.
 It’s easy and discreet to do just about anywhere (having done it in support groups, church, on the train, at family holidays, and a billion other places).